Whats In My Camera Bag To Africa

 Whats in my camera bag to Africa for Landscape Photography:

 Wide-angle lens I bring along for landscape photography I have in mind already, which does not mean that I only use the wide-angle lens.
-No, I also use the 70-200mm, like for my arctic landscape image of an iceberg, or the 300mm f/2.8.
+No, I also use the 70-200mm, like for my arctic landscape photograph/a> of an iceberg, or the 300mm f/2.8.
 It always depends what I want to accomplish.
-Most important are the filters for me for long exposure images.
+Most important are the filters for me for long exposure photographs.
 The Big Stopper, Little Stopper and several graduates from Lee filters.
 I like these filters very much for long exposure; they just give me what I am looking for.
 To help the timing for LE photographs the badly needed remote release with timer is a must.
-Some long exposure images have an exposure time of 4 min, if not longer.
+Some long exposure photographs have an exposure time of 4 min, if not longer.
 A steady tripod from Gitzo attached a Really Right Stuff head, BH – 40.
-Not to forget the game Solitaire to kill the time while waiting till the minutes have passed of the exposure and the other set of minutes while writing the image to the memory card!
+Not to forget the game Solitaire to kill the time while waiting till the minutes have passed of the exposure and the other set of minutes while writing the photograph to the memory card!

 Whats in my camera bag to Africa for Wildlife Photography:

 I do love bean-bags for the Safaris.
 No matter if I do a self-drive Safari or not.
 A bean-bag gives me more flexibility than a Gimbal head mounted on a barrier or bean-bag with a head holder system, tripod…etc. I can move from one side to the other in 2-5 seconds in my jeep.
-Lenses I use for African wildlife images or any animals are usually all.
-Of course it always depends of what kind of image I am after.
+Lenses I use for African wildlife photographs or any animals are usually all.
+Of course it always depends of what kind of photographs I am after.
 The newest Canon 200-400mm & 1.4x (I call it the “Fiat 500” lens, because of it’s price tag) is on my wish list.

 Camera Gear List: